 - Don’t go too long without hearing from your other POV characters.
 You don’t want us to forget that their voices are there and we will if you go for like 50-70 pages without changing POV.

 - It’s all about balance.
 You don’t want to switch POV every 4 chapters at the beginning and spend 70 pages in one POV near the end.
-Make sure they’re somewhat evenly spaced, even if they’re not totally consistent.
+Make sure multiple points of view are somewhat evenly spaced, even if they’re not totally consistent.

-Other than that, feel free to experiment.
-You’ll probably be rewriting a lot if you end up changing your mind but really nailing the balance of POVs is important.
+Other than that, feel free to experiment with alternating POV.
+You’ll probably be rewriting a lot if you end up changing your mind but really nailing the balance of POV in writing is important.
 And, also, do keep in mind that you should vary the voice.
-If you have a few different characters providing their POV but they all sound the same, use the same words, use the same imagery, etc., then what’s the point of multiple POV?
+If you have a few different characters providing their POV but they all sound the same, use the same words, use the same imagery, etc., then what’s the point of multiple points of view?
 That’s what makes this technique very difficult.